Karayigit23/Space-Rover/README.md

 ## Prerequisites

-Before running the Auto Showroom application, you need to have the following software installed on your machine:
+Before running the Space-Rover application, you need to have the following software installed on your machine:

 - Docker: The application is containerized using Docker Compose, so you need to have Docker installed on your machine.
 You can download and install Docker from the official Docker website: https://www.docker.com/products/docker-desktop